 - Generators less than 10 gallons may be refueled during normal hours, provided fueling is 25 feet from the public.

 - Generators over 10 gallons must be refueled when the public is not present.

 - Generators must be protected from public access.

-- Must be stored 50 feet from any tent or temporary membrane or air inflated structure.
+- The fuel must be stored 50 feet from any tent or temporary membrane or air inflated structure.

-- Generators with less than 60 gallons of fuel must have a 2A:10BC or larger fire extinguisher within a 30 foot distance of the generator.
+- Generators with less than 60 gallons of fuel must have a 2A:10BC or larger fire extinguisher within 30 feet of the generator.

 - Generators with more than a 60 gallon tank require the tank to be labeled and list to meet UL 142 specifications.

 - Maximum fuel capacity for any generator is 660 gallons.